 Sometimes, the best modern materials in design are those that emulate the past.

-Whether for restoration or just adding a unique touch to a project, antique-style patterned glass is a popular accent in design and architecture.
+Whether for restoration or just adding a unique touch to a project, antique-style patterned glass is a fashionable accent in design and architecture.

-Through modern glass manufacturing methods, it doesn’t have the imperfections common in vintage glass, such as seeds or air bubbles.
+Because of modern glass manufacturing techniques, it doesn’t have the imperfections common in vintage glass, such as seeds or air bubbles.

 Flemish Glass Applications in Design